-- Systems of Custom Software - some companies are using software developed by other organizations with business requirements similar to their own.
-This is somewhat similar to the previous development type, except here the software development team is using concrete apps and packaged software as the basis for their work.
+- Systems of custom software – some companies are using software developed by other organizations with business requirements similar to their own.
+This is somewhat similar to the previous development type, except where the software development team is using concrete apps and packaged software as the basis for their work.

 There are pretty good reasons why so many companies go for tailored software.

-Let’s start with pros.
+Let’s start with the pros.
 Here are a few examples:

 - Process management.
 During custom software development, you can get information about the stage of the project anytime you want to make any necessary corrections or additions.
 This way you have a higher degree of control over the development processes and can be sure that the software you’ll get in the end is what you’ve paid for.

 - Support and maintenance.
-You are not dependable on the specific vendor or a product owner in a case of the off-the-shelf software.
-Your developers will be able to provide quality support for the embedded system, since the source codes of all system components are open.
-You can not only supplement, but also change the system without involving the company-developer.
+You are not dependable on the specific vendor or a product owner in the case of off-the-shelf software.
+Your developers will be able to provide quality support for the embedded system since the source codes of all system components are open.
+You can not only supplement but also change the system without involving the company developer.

 - Scalability.
-Allows you to add components to your software technology at the right time.
-Taylor-made software can enable a company to improve the functionality and performance by eliminating the purchase of new products and devices.
+It allows you to add components to your software technology at the right time.
+Tailor-made software can enable a company to improve functionality and performance by eliminating the purchase of new products and devices.

 - Step-by-step documentation.
 User and production documentation are released during the whole process, which makes it convenient to control the process.

 As you can see, there are plenty of reasons to choose custom-made software.
-However, this type of development services is not without its disadvantages.
+However, this type of development service is not without its disadvantages.